onedata/onedata-acceptance/tests/gui/README.md

 **New parameters:**

-* `--local` - starts tests on host instead of starting them in pod.
+* `--local` - uses locally installed testing toolkit instead of dockerized one.

 **Note:** Onedata deployment have to be ready in order to run tests locally.

 **Note:** `--update-etc-hosts` flag add entries in `/etc/hosts` when deployment is ready.

 # Known issues

-1. Acceptance tests using selenium (GUI, Mixed) can be run with `--local` flag, which greatly help with debug, but it is problematic to make it work:
-   1. You must install some python libraries:
-       1. Try running: `pip3 install -r onedata-acceptance/tests/gui/requirements.txt`
-       2. On Ubuntu 22.04 this won't work on default python 3.10, a version 3.7 must be installed on the side.
-   2. You must have a Chrome driver for Selenium.
-2. There is a problem with automatic setup for tests which are using local machine, with `--local` flag, `pytest` is run differently than on docker (have different options).
+1. There is a problem with automatic setup for tests which are using local machine, with `--local` flag, `pytest` is run differently than on docker (have different options).